OWASP/owasp-summit-2017/Working-Sessions/Education/Teaching-Attacker-Perspective-to-Developers.md

 - Share experiences using current online service providers
 - Run-through of open source tools (like WebGoat, Security Shepherd, Juice Shop)
 - Are vendor demo applications (like AltoroMutual) an option?
+- What (if any) tools for pentesting (like (ZAP or Burp) do you recommend or use in dev trainings?

 ## Outcomes